Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Shadow of hairy Kerr black holes

 \section{Shadow of hairy Kerr black holes}

-The black hole shadow is the optical appearance of the black hole caused by the strong gravitational lensing \cite{virbhadra_elis,Bozza2001,Bozza2002,Ghosh:2020spb,Kumar:2020sag,Islam:2020xmy,Islam:2021dyk} of light near these compact objects and appears as a two-dimensional dark zone for an observer (for details see \cite{grenzebach2014,Cunha2018_1,Cunha2018_2,Huang2018} and references therein).
-The shape and the size of the shadow depend on the parameters associated with the geometry of black hole spacetime.
-The shadow, in turn, has facilitated the estimation and measurement of various black hole parameters like its mass, spin angular momentum as well as other \textit{hairs} \cite{Kumar:2018ple}.
-Thus, it is a tool to test Einstein's GR in the strong-field regime \cite{Ayzenberg_2018,4DEGB_2020}, and also the no hair theorem \cite{Cunha2015_ScalarHair}.
-The photon region around the black hole's event horizon is formed from the combination of all unstable and spherical photon orbits, i.e. the separatrix between photon geodesics that escape to spatial infinity and those that fall into the event horizon.

-We assume uniformly distributed light sources at infinity and the photons coming at all possible impact parameters and either getting scattered near the vicinity of the black hole (\ref{metric}) or captured by it.
-We also assume the observer at spatial infinity, at an inclination angle $\theta_0$ with the rotation axis of the black hole.
-The celestial coordinates ($X$,$Y$) of the observer are the apparent angular distances of the image measured from the line of sight in directions perpendicular and parallel respectively, to the projected axis of rotation black hole onto the celestial sphere \cite{Hioki2009}.
+The black hole shadow is the optical appearance of the black hole caused by the strong gravitational lensing \citep{Virbhadra:1999nm,Bozza:2001xd,Bozza:2002zj,Ghosh:2020spb,Kumar:2020sag,Islam:2020xmy} of light near these compact objects and appears as a 2D dark zone for a far distant observer (for details see \citep{Grenzebach:2014fha,Cunha:2018acu,Cunha:2018gql,Huang:2018rfn} and references therein).
+The shape and the size of the shadows depend on the parameters associated with the black hole spacetime geometry.
+The shadow, in turn, has facilitated the estimation and measurement of various black hole parameters like its mass, spin angular momentum as well as other \textit{hairs} \citep{Kumar:2018ple}.
+Thus, it is a tool to test Einstein's GR in the strong-field regime \citep{Gott:2018ocn,Kumar:2020owy}, and also the no hair theorem \citep{Cunha:2015yba}.
+The photon region around the black hole's event horizon is formed from the combination of all unstable spherical photon orbits, i.e. the separatrix between photon geodesics that escape to spatial infinity and those that fall into the event horizon.
+We assume uniformly distributed light sources at infinity and the photons coming with all possible impact parameters either get scattered near the vicinity of the black hole (\ref{metric}) or captured by it.
+We also assume a distant observer at an inclination angle $\theta_0$ with the rotation axis of the black hole.
+The celestial coordinates ($X$,$Y$) of the shadow boundary at the observer's sky are the apparent angular distances of the image measured from the line of sight in directions perpendicular and parallel respectively, to the projected axis of rotation black hole onto the celestial sphere \citep{Hioki:2009na}.
 By making a stereographic projection of black hole shadow on the observer's celestial sky to the image plane, the shadow boundary can be described by the following coordinates

 where $r_0$ is the distance between the observer and the black hole.
-For an asymptotic observer, Eq. (\ref{Celestial1}) leads to
+For an asymptotically far observer, equation (\ref{Celestial1}) leads to